Answering "What Type Of Work Environments Do You Prefer"

 Knowing how to answer the question regarding work environment preference is crucial to how well you perform.
 The "what to answer with" is limited to only you.
-You did some research, found relevant information and made a mental note of the things that align with the company.
-The latter phase, i.e. "how to answer" deals with how you utilize this acquired information and present yourself as a potential asset to the company.
+You researched, found relevant information, and made a mental note of the things that align with the company.
+The latter phase, i.e., "how to answer," deals with how you utilize this acquired information and present yourself as a potential asset to the company.

 There are three elements to a great delivery of this answer: confidence, positivity, and reasoning.

 Confience means agreeing with the conditions in place.
 Positivity implies having a positive outlook on the work atmosphere.
 Reasoning provides proof and supports your statement about a preferred work environment.